 There are two main healthcare programmes offered to Americans who may otherwise struggle to get insurance coverage, but they are organised in very different ways.

-Medicare and Medicaid both provide affordable or even free healthcare coverage for Americans who may be vulnerable or who would otherwise struggle to get insurance.
+Medicare and Medicaid aim to provide affordable healthcare coverage for Americans who may be vulnerable or who would otherwise struggle to get insurance.
 There are different healthcare plans that fall under the umbrella of each programme, but Medicare and Medicaid are completely separate and are controlled by different entities.